Israel rushes to demolish more homes this year, leaving 27 people, including 16 minors, homeless, 29 Dec. 2020

 The forces then headed south to Khirbet Wadi Ejheish, where they destroyed a prefabricated home used to house a family of eight, including six minors.
 They then headed north, to the village of al-Buweib, where they destroyed a tent used as a livestock pen.

 In addition, at around 9:00 A.M., Civil Administration personnel came with a military and Border Police escort, two diggers and two trucks, one of them a crane truck, to the community of a-Nuwei’ma, north of Jericho.
-The forces dismantled and confiscated four tents and two shacks that housed six families with a total of 28 members, including 14 minors.
+The forces dismantled and confiscated four tents and two shacks that served as seasonal homes of six families with a total of 28 members, including 14 minors.
 The forces also uprooted 350 four-year-old olive trees owned by another family.